alessandropec/NLP_Poject-fast_abs_rl/README.md

 2. Train the models
 3. Evaluate the models

-*.yipnb files are avalaible [here](https://drive.google.com/drive/folders/1IFG9wRRYJ_SAkOmde7L0A3_axs7eifMG?usp=sharing) you can find a demo for the full process and the script to evaluate our models*
+*.yipnb files are avalaible [here](https://drive.google.com/drive/folders/1IFG9wRRYJ_SAkOmde7L0A3_axs7eifMG?usp=sharing) you can find a tutorial for the full process and the script to evaluate our models*

 # Datasets used